nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 This looks very much like our experimental data above!

 ### Thriving and diminishing

+> Have you ever noticed that anybody driving slower than you is an idiot,
+> and anyone going faster than you is a maniac?
+>
+> -- George Carlin

 The variant with score = 1 rapidly comes to dominate the population.
 The variant with score = 0 falls away very quickly as the total population increases